apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/5_ddl_dml.md

 The UPSERT statement syntactically mirrors the INSERT statement discussed above.
 The difference lies in its semantics, which for UPSERT are "add or replace" instead of the INSERT "add if not present, else error" semantics.
 Whereas an INSERT can fail if another object already exists with the specified key, the analogous UPSERT will replace the previous object's value with that of the new object in such cases.
+Like the INSERT statement, the system allows the user to manually provide the auto-generated key for datasets with an auto-generated key as its primary key.
+This operation will insert the record if no record with that key already exists, but if a record with the key already exists, then the operation will be converted to a replace/update operation.

 The following example illustrates a query-based upsert operation.